a2stuff/a2d/toolkits/IconTK.md

 .byte       icon            Icon number
 ```

 Note that it does not erase the icon.
-Callers must make a previous call to `IconTK::EraseIcon` with an appropriate GrafPort selected.
-This is because the window may be obscured, so the state change can occur but the paint can not.
+Callers must make a previous call to `IconTK::EraseIcon`.

 Result codes (in A):
 * 0 = success